wp-plugins/d12-message-blocks/readme.txt

 == Installation ==

 **From your WordPress dashboard**

 1. Visit 'Plugins > Add New'
 1. Search for 'd12 Message Blocks'
 1. Activate d12 Message Blocksfrom your Plugins page.

 **From WordPress.org**

 1. Download d12 Message Blocks.
-2. Upload the 'd12-message-blocks' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+1. Upload the 'd12-message-blocks' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate d12 Message Blocks from your Plugins page.
+1. Activate d12 Message Blocks from your Plugins page.

-== FAQ ==
+== Frequently Asked Questions ==

 = Will this plugin work with all themes? =